A-Pisani/MK-TFHE/README.md

-# Privacy-preserving Machine Learning as a Service (pp-MLaaS) in a many-to-many scenario
+# PRIDA: PRIvacy-preserving data aggregation with multiple Data Analysers

 The code is written using **MK-TFHE library**.

-This implementation is used to benchmark for the paper *"Privacy-preserving Machine Learning as a Service (pp-MLaaS) in a many-to-many scenario"*.
+This implementation is used to benchmark an extended version of the MK-TFHE library for the symmetric version of MK-FHE.

 The proposed scenario works for three Data Owners and two Receivers.
+Between them two Brokers, Aggregator and Decryptor are required.

 ### Quick installation of the proposed Protocol